AaronAnima/TarGF/README.md

 ```

 Then download the `3DFRONT` dataset preprocessed by us:

-** 2022/8/31 update: Due to the license issue, we temporarily canceled the sharing link below.
-If you need this dataset urgently, please email the authors. **
+**[2022/8/31 update] Due to the license issue, we temporarily canceled the sharing link below.
+If you need this dataset urgently, please email the authors.**

 ```
 cd data